Working with Gen Z: Bringing the best out of the new generation

 This social consciousness also translates itself to Gen Zs work and consumer behavior.
 Brands and companies that are purpose and sustainability driven appeal more to Gen Zs.
 In a 2019 study by Porter Novelli Company, they found that 90% of Gen Zs believe that companies must act to help social and environmental issues and 75% will research if a company takes a stand on important issues.
-In addition, insights from WeSpire state that 75% of Gen Zs crave meaningful work and largely take into account a company’s values and broader social mission.
+Gen Zs are shown to crave more meaningful work and take into account the company's values and social mission.

 Gen Zs in the workplace aren’t your typical plug and play employees.
 They love learning and thrive in feedback-oriented cultures.
 In a 2018 study by the Center of Generational Kinetics, 66% of Gen Zs need feedback from their supervisors to stay at their job.

 Gen Zs also prefer that their managers don’t just manage them, but mentor them.
 In an interview done by Forbes with Mike Tinney, the CEO and Founder of FIX Health stated that the younger generation tends to flourish when mentored.
 He adds that this is a stark contrast to older generations who prefer stricter parameters.

 To appeal to the new generation, leaders and HR teams may have to revisit their retention programs and management approach to incorporate the values of Gen Zs.